 What you mark will depend largely upon personal taste and need.
 Without a doubt the best way to do so is topically or by subject.
 Get all your Scriptures together on a subject or topic and assign a predetermined number, color or identifying sign to them and then chain them together.
 You should make your own index so you can find the first Scripture in your chain before beginning to mark your translation.

-Probably the best place to get all the Scriptures together that you want to mark is in a Topical Bible such as Strong's Exhaustive Concordance of the Bible and The New Treasury of Scripture Knowledge.
-Nave's Topical Bible has, for example, nearly four pages listing occurrences of the Scriptures relating to the God's day of rest.
-If you want to find what God has to say, for example, about what our attitude should be about gossip or rumors, look under "Talebearing," "Busybody," "Slander," "Speaking Evil," "Accusation," "Falsehood," "False Witness," "Forgiveness" and related topics.
+Probably the best place to get all the Scriptures together that you want to mark is in a topical reference work such as Strong's Exhaustive Concordance or The New Treasury of Scripture Knowledge.
+Nave's Topical has, for example, nearly four pages listing occurrences of the Scriptures relating to the God's day of rest.

-One trick to marking your Bible is to underscore or underline important phrases you want to quickly access.
-Any number of quality fine-point pens can be used for the marking.
+One trick to effectively highlighting material is to underscore or underline important phrases you want to quickly access.
+Any number of quality fine-point pens can be used.

 |Light Blue||Prayer, Praying|

 |Red||Sabbath, Holy Days|

 |Yellow / Gold||Commandments|

 A small container, like one made of plastic, can prove helpful when creating the kit to mark your version of the Bible.
 A sample kit could contain quality pens or pencils for taking notes, pencils of various colors, mechanical pencils, rulers, and a pre-cut template that allows you to quickly make small symbols.
 It can also include paper towels for any messes that are made.